everappz/everappz.github.io/content/docs/guide/evertag/evertag-guide-tag-editor/_index.md

 - **Single-file mode**
   - Navigate between files by swiping left or right on the artwork carousel.
-  - Tap the **Camera icon** to update the album cover.
-  - Tap **Find missing audio tags** to search and autofill metadata from online databases.

 - **Batch mode**
   - Edit multiple files at once and apply shared metadata.